Azure/Enterprise-Scale-for-AVS/BrownField/Networking/Concepts/Connectivity-Single-region/Connectivity-Options-SingleRegion.md

 ![vWANandwaf.png](./images/vwanandwaf.png)

-In the diagram above, Layer 7 can occur either with the NSX-T Data Center loadbalancer or using the WAF/App Gateway in Azure.
+In the diagram above, Layer 7 can occur either with the NSX-T Data Center load balancer or using the WAF/App Gateway in Azure.

 **Note:** Azure Firewall is not a BGP capable device, so you can't route traffic to it through Azure VMware Solution natively.